 Up to 4 mcg. per 100g. serving

-Tempeh is made from soybeans; however, it is the bacteria produced during the fermentation process that contains B-12, not the actual soybeans.
-It is not the most reliable source of B-12 and should therefore be paired with other sources.
+Tempeh is made from soybeans; however, it's the bacteria produced during the fermentation process that contains B-12, not the soybeans.
+It's not the most reliable source of B-12, so it's best paired with other sources.

 Chlorella and spirulina are incredible nutrient-rich superfoods.
 The recommended intake of both is about 3-5 grams per day.
-They can be taken as a capsule or be added to smoothies, baked goods, and other dishes.
-Both contain a small amount of B-12 and should be paired with other sources to meet daily recommended intake.
+You can take them as a capsule or add them to smoothies, baked goods, and other dishes.
+Both contain a small amount of B-12 and should be paired with other sources to meet the daily recommended intake.

 ✅ Seaweed

 Seaweed is a highly nutritious food.
-To get the most nutritional value out of seaweed, evidence suggests eating it raw because when it is cooked or dried, its levels of B-12 deteriorate.
+To get the most nutritional value out of seaweed, evidence suggests eating it raw.
+When it is cooked or dried, its levels of B-12 decrease.

 ✅ Cremini mushrooms